When you’re going on a “once in a lifetime” trip, it makes sense that you want to take pictures to commemorate the event!

 A small waterproof camera is a great option due to its built-in durability.
 Many brands are also known for their shock and dust-proof features.
-Even if your point-and-shoot camera suffers damage on the trip, you can usually salvage the memory card with risking expensive equipment or entire phone.
+Even if your point-and-shoot camera suffers damage on the trip, you can usually salvage the memory card without risking expensive equipment or the entire phone.

-We strongly recommend insuring your camera before bringing it onto the Colorado River.
+We strongly recommend ensuring your camera before bringing it onto the Colorado River.

 How do you protect your camera?

 A simple way to keep your camera safe is simply by keeping it with you in the personal dry bag that we provide during orientation.
 The bag has roughly a 7-inch diameter and is about a foot tall when closed securely.
-This is where you can keep sunscreen, your bandana AND your camera.
-Water is always a concern but these dry bags do a pretty amazing job of keeping that pesky stuff out (as long as you seal it correctly!).
-That being said, we do suggest an added layer of protection such as a small waterproof case or Ziploc bag inside the dry bag.
+This is where you can keep sunscreen, your bandana, AND your camera.
+Water is always a concern, but these dry bags do a pretty amazing job of keeping that pesky stuff out (as long as you seal it correctly!).
+That being said, we do suggest an added layer of protection, such as a small waterproof case inside the dry bag.